 Please note, the requirements and standards of the country in which the services included in your holiday are provided will apply and not those of the UK.
 As a general rule, these requirements and standards will not be the same as the UK and may often be lower.

 24. The nature of our holidays

-It is impossible to guarantee that everything will go according to plan as conditions on the ground at the time (such as the weather, tides, strikes, civil unrest, public transport cancellations) may require changes or make certain arrangements impossible.
+It is impossible to guarantee that everything will go according to plan as conditions on the ground at the time (such as the weather, tides, strikes, civil unrest and public transport cancellations) may require changes or make certain arrangements impossible.
 Please be understanding and tolerant in such situations as they are an unavoidable part of the experience over which we have no control.
 The availability of some facilities and amenities including restaurants, water sports and kids’ clubs may be affected by local conditions, such as inclement weather, public holidays or low occupancy.

-25. Honeymoon contribution accounts
+26. Honeymoon contribution accounts

 If you have set up a Honeymoon contribution account with us to help pay for your honeymoon, the following terms and conditions apply:

 (1) If you wish to create a Honeymoon contribution account you will first need to confirm your booking with us by paying the necessary deposit required.